A Comparative Study of Online Disinformation and Offline Protests: Results

 The multi-level regression results are summarized Tables~\ref{tab: reg results}~and~\ref{tab: reg results eec}.
 These can be disseminated with three points.
 Before proceeding, it is worth remarking that the standard deviations are fairly large for both the annual and the cross-sectional random effects.
 The model specification thus seems adequate in this regard.
 The cross-sectional variances are also larger than the annual variances.
 The overdispersion parameters too are clearly non-zero.

 First, a surprise is immediately present; in all three models, all of the coefficients for the governmental disinformation variables have negative signs in the full sample containing all $n = 125$ countries.
 The same applies for the two party disinformation variables, which, however, have coefficients with positive signs in the third model.
 The magnitudes of the coefficients for the disinformation variables are also relatively modest.
 In contrast, in the EEC sample all of the disinformation variables align with prior expectations; in the third full model, for instance, positive signs are present for coefficients measuring governmental propagation of disinformation to domestic audiences, disinformation spread by foreign governments, and domestic disinformation disseminated by political parties and major political figures.
 Negative signs, in turn, are present for disinformation exported to foreign audiences, whether done by governmental bodies or political parties.
-While it is difficult to interpret these negative effects upon the protest counts, counter-disinformation by national security organizations may offer a partial explanation~\cite[cf.][]{Nakissa20, Ruohonen21GOODIT}.
+Thus, it seems that if a government or a political party in the EEC region is engaged in the dissemination of disinformation to foreign audiences, there is less domestic political protests in the given country.
+While it is difficult to interpret such negative effects upon the protest counts, counter-disinformation by national security organizations may offer a partial explanation~\cite[cf.][]{Nakissa20, Ruohonen21GOODIT}.
 The coefficients are also relatively large in magnitude for all disinformation variables in the third model for the EEC sample.
 The discrepancy between the two samples becomes more evident when looking at the conditional effects shown in Figs.~\ref{fig: cond} and \ref{fig: cond eec}.
 As can be seen, the effects in the EEC sample are indeed forceful.